 Partnerships with industry, government, and non-governmental agencies have provided funding sources in the past for specific projects, including cash and in-kind donations.
 However, PWSRCAC's contract with Alyeska Pipeline Service Company is the primary means and most secure source of funding.
-The contract was originally signed in 1990, and continues as long as oil flows through the trans-Alaska pipeline to the loading terminal at Port Valdez.
-The funding level is reviewed every three years, with the most recent period running from July 1, 2020 to June 30, 2023.
+Originally signed in 1990, the contract and funding agreement continues as long as oil flows through the trans-Alaska pipeline to the loading terminal at Port Valdez.
+The funding level is reviewed every three years, with the most recent period running from July 1, 2023 to June 30, 2026.
 Funding is typically adjusted to the Anchorage Consumer Price Index (CPI).
 Any adjustments are agreed upon by signing a triennial contract addendum.
-The current level of funding is \$3,898,340.
+The current level of funding is \$4,214,494.